Sveboo/Sveboo/README.md

 ## Skills:

-- Programming Languages: Go, Python, Java
+- Programming Languages: Go, Python
 - Frameworks and Libraries: gin, echo, viper, testify, mock, mockery, go-swagger
 - Proficient with Docker and Git.
 - Experience with Jenkins, Ansible, and K8s in an educational project.